 No applicant may receive more than \$500,000 in HTCC funding per year.
 Further, no one Affordable Housing Development may receive more than \$500,000 per year or \$1.5 million in total over three (3) consecutive funding years.
-It is anticipated that any previously allocated funds will be expended prior to the receipt of a new award for the same Affordable Housing Development.
+It is expected that any previously allocated funds will be expended prior to the receipt of a new award for the same Affordable Housing Development.
+Should the applicant be applying for funds in a consecutive funding year for a Housing Program that it received funds for the previous year, a written explanation describing cost increases, the unavailability of previously committed funding sources or other circumstances deemed by CHFA to be reasonably unanticipated must be submitted with the application justifying the need for additional HTCC funds.